 BISHKEK, Kyrgyzstan (AP) — Kyrgyzstan has held a referendum on implementing changes to its constitution, including amendments to strengthen the office of prime minister.

 With almost 100 percent of ballots counted, 79.6 percent of voters supported the changes and about 15 percent voted against, Kyrgyzstan's Central Election Commission said Sunday.

 Turnout in the Central Asia nation was 42 percent, according to election officials.
 A 30 percent turnout was required for the vote to stand.

-President Almazbek Atambayev’s critics have claimed the result could allow him to move into the prime minister’s seat, while retaining much of his power, after his current term as president ends next year.
-Atambayev has repeatedly denied plans to seek another elected office.
+Sunday's vote was initiated by President Almazbek Atambayev.
+His critics have claimed the move could allow him to shift into the prime minister's seat after his current term as president ends next year but Atambayev denies such intentions.

 MOSCOW (AP) — Ukraine and Kyrgyzstan are trying to sort out an incident in which an unidentified person called the Ukrainian President Petro Poroshenko, posing as his Kyrgyz counterpart.

 On Wednesday, Petroshenko's office issued a statement about his phone conversation with Kyrgyz President Almazbek Atambayev.
 Within hours, Atambayev's office said that there was no such a call and suggested that Poroshenko fell victim of a hoax.